TheVishalKumar369/The-Interstellar-Signature/paper/paper.md

 Finally, the author recognizes the importance of open data and collaborative science communities that continue to advance public engagement and understanding of interstellar research.

-### References

-If you refer to other tools, papers, or libraries in your text, list them here in a simple numbered format, e.g.:

-1. Smith A, Jones B. (2023).
-A related tool for…
-2. Doe C. (2022).
-Another relevant library…

 ### Implementation and architecture

 Clone the repository: